Staff & Instructors

 Taylor Sestito is a graduate from the School of Visual Arts with a Bachelors Degree in Fine Arts and a concentration in Psychology.
 Since graduating, she has not only taught art classes, but has also directed art education programs in New York City, New Jersey and California.
 Her favorite pieces to create are acrylic paintings, collage work and silkscreens.
 She has always been interested in how art making is a therapeutic process and always incorporates reflection, healing and growth in her work.
 Taylor has had a passion for the arts since a very young age and is overjoyed, as an adult, to dedicate her career to transforming that way we create, learn and grow with art education.

 I enjoy painting but always love to explore new mediums and push my work in new directions.
 Teaching has been my way of giving back my knowledge and experience.
 What I enjoy most about One River School is that it allows students to explore their creativity while being amongst others who share the same passion and interests.

+Liam Eisenberg is a multi media artist from Fort Lee, New Jersey.
+He recently graduated from Montclair State University with a Bachelor of Fine Arts in Illustration and Animation and is currently pursuing an MFA in Illustration at School of Visual Arts in NYC.
 While growing up, art, design, and music were always around him.
-He would go on to soak up inspiration from Rap album covers, cartoons, manga, New York Times illustrations, current events, sports logos, and even his parents’ taste in music and movies.
+He would go on to soak up inspiration from Rap album covers, cartoons, New York Times illustrations, current events, and even his parents’ taste in music and movies.
 What drew him to One River was the wide array of digital and traditional art classes offered to people of all ages.